hauleth/hauleth/content/post/stop-spreading-crap-at-my-home.md

 The spread.

-All of the data is smeared between gazillion of different filed with different types of data.
+All the data is smeared between gazillion of different filed with different types of data.
 This causes headaches because:

 - I cannot easily backup all the configuration as I need to check each file